jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).
+For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).

 This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

-* Be sure to configure JBoss EAP to suppress system exception logging as described above under [Configure the JBoss EAP Server](#configure-the-jboss-eap-server).
+* Be sure to configure ${product.name} to suppress system exception logging as described above under [Configure the ${product.name} Server](#configure-the-jboss-eap-server).
 Stop the server at the end of that step.
 * To deploy the server project, right-click on the `jboss-shopping-cart-server` project and choose `Run As` --> `Run on Server`.
 * To run the client, right-click on the `jboss-shopping-cart-client` project and choose `Run As` --> `Java Application`.
 In the `Select Java Application` window, choose `Client - org.jboss.as.quickstarts.client` and click `OK`.
 The client output displays in the `Console` window.
 * Be sure to [Restore the Server Configuration](#restore-the-server-configuration) when you have completed testing this quickstart.